August 31, 2006

 MWDumper.
 Download

-mwdumper.jar
+mwdumper.jar from

 http://download.wikimedia.org/tools/.
 Put this file and the wiki dump file in the same directory, say,